 So in 1971, a community planning team — using concepts of empowerment, ownership, and participatory decision-making — designed an organization that provided opportunities to meet a range of needs of retired adults.
 A year later, the first Shepherd’s Center opened in Kansas City as a new model for aging that empowered older adults to use their wisdom, skills, and talents to create opportunities for themselves and others.
 Success was immediate and Shepherd’s Centers rapidly expanded to other neighborhoods and communities across the U.S.

-For nearly five decades now, Shepherd’s Centers of America has been a beacon for shaping the national conversation on positive aging in America.
+For nearly five decades now, Shepherd’s Centers of America has been a beacon for moving forward the national conversation on positive aging in America.
 Today our programs promote solutions for a more productive, meaningful, and independent way of living in later life.
 Building on years of experience, our empowering programs focus on lifelong learning, health and wellness, and volunteering in community in order to foster independence (and interdependence), grow meaningful friendships, and minimize social isolation.

 From a grassroots initiative to a national movement, Shepherd’s Centers of America is a network of interfaith, community-based organizations designed by, with, and for older adults.
 Each local affiliate Shepherd’s Center is a separate nonprofit led by an independent board of directors.
 As one of the first organizations to celebrate the power of aging, Shepherd’s Centers of America is dedicated to establishing new centers, supporting existing ones, and contributing to the national aging network.